 Black Friday History – Where does the bargain day come from

-While Black Friday was completely unknown in Germany around 10 years ago, the popularity of the major shopping event has increased above average in the last few years.
-Despite all the joy about the numerous top deals, an interesting question still arises: where does the popular bargain day actually come from?
+While Black Friday was completely unknown in Germany around 10 years ago, the popularity of this major shopping event has grown disproportionately in recent years.
+Despite all the excitement surrounding the numerous top deals, an interesting question still arises: Where does this popular bargain day actually come from?

 What does Black Friday mean?

-Black Friday is English and means "black Friday".
-It is an unofficial sales day that originally comes from the USA.
-Traditionally, Black Friday is the first Friday after the American Thanksgiving holiday .
+Black Friday is an unofficial sales day that originated in the United States.
+Traditionally, Black Friday is the first Friday after Thanksgiving .

 Since Thanksgiving always falls on the fourth Thursday in November, the following Friday is a bridge day.
 Therefore, the Friday after Thanksgiving is traditionally used as a shopping day to get all your Christmas shopping done in time.